 I hold a Diploma in Counselling and Psychotherapy from the Centre for Counselling and Psychotherapy Education (CCPE) in London.
 This Integrative and Transpersonal training is accredited by both UKCP and the British Association for Counselling and Psychotherapy (BACP), the two main bodies responsible for setting the standards for psychotherapy and counselling training and practice across the UK.

-In addition, I can now include Brainspotting as part of the therapy I offer.
+In addition, I am a Certified Brainspotting Practitioner.
 Brainspotting harnesses the body’s natural ability to scan itself in order to release traumas, physical and emotional pain.
 This cutting-edge therapy, approved by the British Psychological Society, works sub-cortically, bridging the gap between mind and body and accessing our emotional brain.
 Whilst using Brainspotting I have experienced and witnessed the body’s extraordinary ability to both hold the trauma, but also its wisdom to know precisely what it needs in order to release it.
 Brainspotting is primarily a resource model, which enables the client to spontaneously make connections between events and then safely release the residual trauma held in their body.

 I am registered with The UK Council for Psychotherapy (UKCP).
 I have been fully checked by the Disclosure and Barring Service (formerly Criminal Records Bureau), receive regular clinical supervision with a qualified and accredited supervisor and hold professional indemnity insurance.